 No visa or work permit required for France or Switzerland but a convention d’accueil will be required (equivalent to a work permit).
 The teamleader of the person coming to CERN should contact Jenny as early as possible to request preparation of the convention d'accueil.
-This document has to be signed by the French authorities and, at present, this process is taking about 3 weeks.
+This document has to be signed by the French authorities and, at present, this process can take a couple of weeks.

 If you are coming for more than 90 days

 No visa is required and related Swiss/French cards will be requested by the Users’ Office upon arrival.

 The team leader of the person coming to CERN should contact Jenny to request preparation of the documents which the person can then use to apply for a visa via their local French embassy.
 Related Swiss/French cards will be requested by the Users’ Office upon arrival.

 You can find all information on the CERN dedicated web page.